json-structure/json-structure/README.md

 But composition has been designed to easily model object inheritance.

-The 'compose' property can be declared in any JSON object in a JSON Structure.
-Composition is applied to transform the JSON Structure based on the 'compose' properties.
+The compose property can be declared in any JSON object in a JSON Structure.
+Composition is applied to transform the JSON Structure based on the compose properties.
+The compose property is written as '&#9092;' or '\u2384'

 Composition is applied to all JSON objects in a JSON Structure.
 To compose a JSON object, first recursively apply the compose operation to all children of the JSON object.
-Next, look to see whether the 'compose' property is defined.
-If it is not defined then terminate.
+Next, look to see whether the &#9092; property is defined.
+If it is not defined then terminate the composition.

-If 'compose' is defined, the composition will be recursively merging a series of JSON objects.
+If &#9092; is defined, the composition will be recursively merging a series of JSON objects.
 Begin the composition with a destination JSON object that is an empty object.
-Traverse in order through the names in the 'compose' array.
+Traverse in order through the names in the &#9092; array.
 Each name must correspond to a defined fragment or type.
-After locating the fragment or type, apply the 'compose' operation on that JSON object.
-Then merge that object into the destination object.
+After locating the fragment or type, apply the composition operation on that JSON object.
+Then recursively merge that object into the destination object.

 A recursive merge writes all the properties of the source object into the destination object.
 If the child property is itself a JSON object then apply the recursive merge to the child property.

-After the traversal of the 'compose' array then complete the compose operation by recursively merging the remaining properties of the original JSON object into the destination object.
+After the traversal of the &#9092; array then complete the compose operation by recursively merging the remaining properties of the original JSON object into the destination object.
 Replace the original object with the destination object.